Momentumos/MDatePicker/README.md

 2. Create your feature branch
 3. Submit a pull request

-## 📝 License
-This project is available under the MIT license.
-See the LICENSE file for more info.

 ## ⭐ Show Your Support
 Give a ⭐️ if this project helped you!

-## 📫 Contact
-Created by @Momentumos

-This README template provides a professional and engaging presentation of the MDatePicker project with clear sections, emojis for visual appeal, and all essential information a developer would need.
-Feel free to customize the content further based on specific features and requirements of your implementation!